roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© Jackie was using her tits to basically reprogram Derek's mind, his educated mind.
+Jackie was using her tits to basically reprogram Derek's mind, his educated mind.
 All that knowledge, all that talent, all that education, his good nature, all the things that made him the man he was, were being wiped away.
 All the years of work he spent trying to better understand how the world works, all that potential to make true progress and to better the world, were now shoved aside in favor of the pleasures a pair of really big boobs could offer.

  Derek's mind was now filled with these thoughts, thoughts of breasts, tits, knockers, hooters, whatever name you could think of.
 Derek would not be able to think of much else besides humongous tits.
 He would try to focus on his work, or his wife, but he would not be able to get huge boobs off his brain.
 He was basically an addict at this point.
 A big breast addict.
 And he could not satisfy this addiction at home, or at work.
 He would not be able to satisfy this addiction without indulging.
 He would not be able to get by without finding the first slut with big tits that he could get his hands on, convince her to slip off her bra, and let him indulge his addiction for a few hours.
 Thanks to Jackie, Derek would never be the same.